 RCA receiving tube manual, 1964 edition

-RCA receiving tube manualI found this in the great clean out of 2010, Bridgeport, Connecticuit.
+I found this in the great clean out of 2010, Bridgeport, Connecticut.
 Once upon a time, I had a slightly newer version of this, I think from 1972 or so.
-This version is from 1964 and gives a complete run down of most small tubes that were manufactured back then.
+This version is from 1964 and gives a complete rundown of most small tubes that were manufactured back then.

-I recall listening to the test recording of my own voice from a reel to reel machine when I fixed the console.
+I recall listening to the test recording of my own voice from a reel-to-reel machine when I fixed the console.
 It sounded better than I’d ever heard it, not that I have a great radio voice, by any means.

 A tube is a voltage amplifier versus a transistor, which is a current amplifier.
-A tube does not have the same fidelity as a transistor, as the voltage reaches it’s peak, it gets a little fuzzy, adding some distortion and harmonics.
+A tube does not have the same fidelity as a transistor, as the voltage reaches its peak, it gets a little fuzzy, adding some distortion and harmonics.
 Tube gear adds warmth, what a musician might call Timbre.
-The combination of fundamental frequency and varying amplitudes of harmonic frequencies that allow a listener to tell the difference between a piano and a guitar playing the same note.
+The combination of fundamental frequency and varying amplitudes of harmonic frequencies allow a listener to tell the difference between a piano and a guitar playing the same note.

 This is what the current crop of tube mic preamps and other tube products tries to reproduce.
 Several companies have come out with an amplifier design that has mostly transistors and one tube, usually a 12AX7.
-Unfortunately, at least in my opinion, the fall a little short.
+Unfortunately, at least in my opinion, they fall a little short.
 If you want to have the “tube sound,” it needs to be all hollow state.

 What is intriguing to me are the schematic diagrams in the back of the book.
 There is one for an audio amplifier: